apache/trafficcontrol/docs/source/glossary.rst

  	health protocol
  		The protocol to monitor the health of all the caches.
 See :ref:`rl-health-proto`.

+ 	localization
+ 		Finding location on the network, or on planet earth.
+See :ref:`rl-localization`.

 	mid (tier or cache)
 		The tier above the edge tier.
 The mid tier does not directly serves the end-user and is used as an additional layer between the edge and the origin.
 In a Traffic Control CDN the basic function of the mid cache is that of a :ref:`rl-fwd-proxy`.
 See also :ref:`rl-cachegroup`.